simnibs/simnibs/docs/documentation/command_line/msh2cortex.rst

 Description
 -------------

 Interpolates fields to a surface in the middle of the cortex, and optinally transforms the fields to the FsAverage template.

-This only works for head models created with :ref:`mri2mesh_docs` or :ref:`headreco_docs` with the :code:`--cat` option.
-Not available for head models created using :ref:`headreco_docs` with SPM12 only.
+.. attention:: Not available for :ref:`headreco_docs` models ran with the :code:`--no-cat` option

 Usage example
 --------------